elecnix/Local-File-Organizer/README.md

 uv run python main.py --input_dir ./sample_data --mode 1 --dry_run yes
 ```

+By default, if `--output_dir` is not specified, files will be organized into a new folder named `organized_folder` within your input directory.

 To run with your own files, replace `/path/to/your/files` with the actual path to your input directory.

 ```zsh